webpack-contrib/image-minimizer-webpack-plugin/README.md

         test: /\.(jpe?g|png|gif|svg)$/i,
         use: [
           {
-            loader: "file-loader", // Or `url-loader` or your other loader },
+            loader: 'file-loader', // Or `url-loader` or your other loader },
         ],
       },